South African TV advert banned after pointing out that nearly the entire population is of foreign origin

 It is not even clear if the ASA have a clear definition of an advert.
 As Archbishop Cranmer found out, what exactly makes an internet link to a political petition into an advert?

 latest example is where the ASA have withdrawn its censorship demands for internet content on a religious website.
 The site was claiming that its god can somehow heal people through prayer or magic or something.
-The ASA were no doubt
+The ASA were no doubt right that such

 Back in February 2012.
 The ASA censored a group called Healing on the Streets - Bath.
 They wrote: